-Fig. X. Map showing the areas identified as Important Marine Mammal Areas where Risso's dolphin is listed as Primary (in green) and Secondary (in orange) species.; candidate IMMA (in red) and Areas of Interest (in blue), where the species presence is reported, are also shown (Lanfredi et al., 2018).
+Figure 3: Map showing the areas identified as Important Marine Mammal Areas where Risso's dolphin is listed as Primary (in green) and Secondary (in orange) species.; candidate IMMA (in red) and Areas of Interest (in blue), where the species presence is reported, are also shown (Lanfredi et al., 2018).

-The recent results from the ACCOBAMS Survey Initiative (summer 2018) seems to show a reduced range mostly concentrated in the westernmost part of the Mediterranean basin.
+The recent results from the ACCOBAMS Survey Initiative (summer 2018, Figure 4) seems to show a reduced range mostly concentrated in the westernmost part of the Mediterranean basin.

-Fig XX predicted abundance of Risso's dolphin based on ASI dataset from summer 2018.
+Figure 4: Predicted abundance of Risso's dolphin based on ASI dataset from summer 2018 (ACCOBAMS, 2021).

-Habitat
+Habitat:

-In many places, hotspots of Risso's dolphins were found in the canyons, mainly at water depths of approximately 500-1500 m as in the north-western Mediterranean Sea (David, 2000; Moulins et al., 2008; Azzellino et al. 2008, 2012) or in the Alboran Sea (Canadas et al., 2002).
-Sightings were also reported far offshore and in deeper pelagic waters (Beaubrun et al., 1997; Airoldi et al., 2000; Laran et al., 2002; de Segura et al., 2008; Laran et al., 2016 and Arcangeli et al., 2018), suggesting that the species also use offshore areas far from continental slope.
-The most recent studies (Azzelino et al., 2016; Lanfredi et al., 2018) highlighted changes in distribution and habitat in the northwestern Mediterranean Sea, with low encounters over the coastal and continental slope in recent years compared to what was known on the species before, while the presence seemed to be stable in the most pelagic area.
+In many places, Risso's dolphins were found over the continental slope and over sub-marine canyons, mainly at water depths of approximately 500-1500 m as in the north-western Mediterranean Sea or in the Alboran Sea (Azzellino et al. 2008, 2012, 2016; Mangion and Gannier 2002; Gómez de Segura et al. 2008; Moulins et al. 2008; Notarbartolo di Sciara et al. 1993; Gannier 2005, Gaspari 2004; David 2000, Chicote et al. 2015; Cañadas et al. 2002, 2005).
+Sightings were also reported far offshore and in deeper pelagic waters (Beaubrun et al., 1997; Airoldi et al., 2000; Laran et al., 2002; de Segura et al., 2008), suggesting that the species also use offshore areas far from continental slope.

-At a large scale, the model prediction based on historical data (1998-2015) shows highest abundance over the Mediterranean basin, mostly in slope areas (Fig. XX; Mannocci et al. 2018), while results based on more recent data (2012-2018) predicted highest suitable habitat along the slope habitat but also on large offshore areas, especially in the western Balearic sector (Arcangeli et al. 2019).
-This last result is in coherence with the predicted abundance reported by the 2018 ASI results in the western part of the basin, with the offshore areas being more important for the species.
+Habitat suitability models in the northwestern Mediterranean confirmed in the 2000s a strong preference with steep slope habitat (Praca and Gannier 2007, Azzellino et al. 2008) and a narrow band of suitable habitat in proximity to the 200 m contour (Praca and Gannier 2007).
+The most recent studies (Azzelino et al., 2016; Lanfredi et al., 2018, Laran et al., 2021) highlighted changes in distribution and habitat in the northwestern Mediterranean Sea, with low encounters over the coastal and continental slope in recent years compared to what was known on the species before, while the presence seemed to be stable in the most pelagic area.
+Moreover, at a large scale, the model prediction made by Mannocci et al. (2018) based on almost all historical data (1998-2015) shows highest abundance over the Mediterranean basin, mostly in slope areas (Figure 5; Mannocci et al. 2018), while a model based on more recent data (2012-2018) predicted highest suitable habitat along the slope habitat but also on large offshore areas, especially in the western Balearic sector (Figure 6; Arcangeli et al., 2019).
+This last result is in coherence with the predicted abundance reported by the 2018 ASI results (ACCOBAMS, 2021) with large numbers of sightings observed offshore as well as in the more expected slope areas, and with greater numbers in the Western Mediterranean (fig...).

-Fig XX Mean annual predicted densities (individuals per 25 km2) over the period 1998-2015 (Mannocci et al., 2018)
+Figure 5: Effort (left) and mean annual predicted densities expressed as individuals per 25 km (right) over the period 1998-2015, from Mannocci et al., 2018.

-Fig XX predicted suitable habitat over the period 2007-2018 (Arcangeli et al., 2019)
+Figure 6: Effort (left) and predicted suitable habitat over the period 2007-2018 (right), from Arcangeli et al., 2019.